Proclamation of accession of Charles III: Solomon Islands

-Charles was officially declared as the King of Solomon Islands on 12 September after Governor-General David Vunagi read out the proclamation issued by the Accession Council in Honiara.
+Charles was officially declared King of Solomon Islands on 12 September after Governor-General David Vunagi read the proclamation issued by the Accession Council in Honiara.

 Papua New Guinea

-The proclamation in Papua New Guinea took place at National Parliament House in Port Moresby, on 13 September and was officiated by Governor-General Bob Dadae.
-The ceremony was attended by Prime Minister James Marape, Deputy Prime Minister John Rosso, Speaker of the National Parliament Job Pomat and other officials.
-It also included a 96-gun salute and a moment of silence in honour of the Queen.
+The proclamation in Papua New Guinea took place at National Parliament House in Port Moresby on 13 September and was officiated by Governor-General Bob Dadae.
+The ceremony was attended by Prime Minister James Marape, Deputy Prime Minister John Rosso, Speaker of the National Parliament Job Pomat, and other officials.
+It included a 96-gun salute and a moment of silence in honour of the Queen.

 Text of proclamation

-Governor-General Bob Dadae read out the proclamation at the ceremony.
+Governor-General Bob Dadae read the proclamation at the ceremony.

 Acknowledging the death of Queen Elizabeth II, the Crown is now solely and rightfully bestowed on His Royal Highness Prince Charles Philip Arthur George.

 Therefore, we, Grand Chief Sir Bob Bofeng Dadae, the Governor General of the Independent State of Papua New Guinea, the Honorable James Marape, Prime Minister of the Independent State of Papua New Guinea, Members of the National Executive Council, the Honorable Job Pomat, Speaker of the National Parliament, Members of Parliament, His Honor, Sir Gibbs Salika, Chief Justice of the Independent State of Papua New Guinea, Judges, Representatives of our ordinary citizens here present, hereby proclaim that His Royal Highness Prince Charles Philip Arthur George is now King Charles III, and by the Grace of God, King of Papua New Guinea, and of his other realms and territories and the Head of the Commonwealth.

 We wish His Majesty King Charles III a long and happy reign.

 Given under the hand of His Excellency, the Governor General, Grand Chief Sir Bob Bofeng Dadae, and issued under the seal of Papua New Guinea, this 13th day of September 2022.